sainandavihari/HR-Employee-Analysis/README.md

 # HR-Employee-Analysis
-Thisproject demonstrate my proficiency in SQL and my capacity to analyze complex data.
-They exhibit my abilities in data investigation, visualization, and analysis.
+This project demonstrate in SQL and analyze complex data.
+They exhibits in data investigation, visualization, and analysis.

 Analyzing Employee Trends
 [Analyzing Employee Trends.csv](Analyzing Employee Trends.sql)

 # Project Description
 This project involved performing extensive analysis on HR employee data to uncover insights and trends.
 The data contained information on employees across departments, including demographics, job roles, satisfaction, attrition and more.

-I utilized SQL to explore the data and answer key business questions to derive actionable insights.

 # Tasks Performed
 Performed general data exploration and validation checks on the HR dataset